The Score (band): 2017–2018: Atlas

 In 2018, the band opened for Echosmith to support their "Inside a Dream Tour".
 In the fall of 2018, they were scheduled to return in their "Revolution Tour" with special guest The Orphan, The Poet.

+2018–2021: Pressure, Stay, and Carry On

-In 2018, the Score released a single titled "Glory".
-They released the single, "Stronger", on September 7, 2018.
+In 2018, The Score released the single "Glory", which would go on to be the lead single from their seventh EP, Pressure.
+They released the second single, "Stronger", on September 7, 2018.
 According to their Twitter account, the song signified a new era for the band.
-The official music video for the song, directed by Jason Lester, was released on YouTube on October 4, 2018, and it was followed soon after by the release of a single, "The Fear".
+The official music video for the song, directed by Jason Lester, was released on YouTube on October 4, 2018, and it was followed soon after by the release of the single, "The Fear".

-2019–2021: Pressure, Stay, and Carry On

-On January 29, 2019, The Score announced that an EP titled Pressure would be released on February 1, 2019.
-It included the song "Dreamin, featuring the American rapper blackbear.
-It also included the previously released singles "Glory", "Stronger", and "The Fear".
-Other new releases were "Born for This" and "Under the Pressure".
+On January 29, 2019, The Score announced that Pressure would be released on February 1, 2019.
+It included the song "Dreamin, featuring the American musician Blackbear.
+It also included the previously released singles.

-On May 24, 2019, the Score released a new single titled "Stay".
-On August 1, 2019, the Score announced their new EP, also titled Stay, which was released on August 9.
+On May 24, 2019, The Score released the single titled "Stay".
+On August 1, 2019, The Score announced their eighth EP of the same name, which was released on August 9.
 It includes six songs, including the title track.
 On December 13, 2019, the band released "Bulletproof" featuring Xylø, and was included at the end credits of the Netflix film 6 Underground.
-Since the start of the 2019–20 football season, Norwich City F.C. have used the single "Stronger" in their video package before all of the team's home matches at Carrow Road in the Premier League.
+Norwich City F.C. used the single "Stronger" in their video package during the 2019–20 football season before all of the team's home matches at Carrow Road in the Premier League.

-On April 22, 2020, the band released a new single titled "Best Part", on April 24.
-On June 19, 2020, the band released a new song titled "The Champion".
-On July 20, the band revealed the lyrics for their upcoming song titled "All of Me" featuring a surprise feature by Blink-182 drummer, Travis Barker, as well as promising a signed lyric sheet to the first five to guess the feature.
+On April 22, 2020, the band released the single "Best Part" on April 24, which would go on the be the lead single of their second studio album, Carry On.
+On June 19, 2020, the band released the second single "The Champion".
+On July 20, the band revealed the lyrics for their third single titled "All of Me" featuring Blink-182 drummer Travis Barker, as well as promising a signed lyric sheet to the first five to guess the feature.
 The song was released on July 24.
-Some days later, on July 31, the band announced their second studio album Carry On, scheduled for a release on August 28, 2020.
+On July 31, the band announced Carry On, which released on August 28, 2020.